rasmi/public-tech/Digital Public Infrastructure and Administrative Burden.md

 	* See: Local Law 60 Report, Local Law 75 Report
 		* Should have been updated yearly since, but no clear updates online.

+### Assessment
+For each service, understand:
+* Administering jurisdiction.
+* Administering agency.
+* Key resident-facing entrypoints.
+* High-level journey/process.
+* Underlying data systems
+	* In-house vs. 3rd party
+		* If 3P, what software?
+		* If in-house, who develops/maintains?
+	* API, data export, interoperability, etc. functionality of data systems.
+	* Existing or planned integrations with other data systems.
+* Program data
+	* What is required for eligibility determination?
+	* What is required to apply?
+	* Attempt at a detailed schema/definitions.
+	* Proposed simplified schema/definitions.
+* Legal framework(s) for privacy/data sharing.

 ## Challenges
 Why hasn't this been done?
 What are the technical, operational, organizational, and other challenges associated with creating such infrastructure?